Mad-MO/ncgol/README.md

 - Startup screen
 - Adjustable speed (with up and down keys)
-- Init with different modes (with right and left keys)
+- Init with different patterns (with right and left keys)
 - Show current count of living cells
 - Show current number of cycles
 - End detection with automated start of next pattern